alishasaiyed7/Linux-basic-Scripts/Day7-Automate database backups with cron/Readme.md

     echo "$(date): ❌ Backup FAILED for $DB_NAME" | tee -a "$LOG_FILE" | mail -s "❌ MySQL Backup FAILED: $DB_NAME" "$EMAIL"
 fi
 ```
+## Explanation to above If Block
+👉 mysqldump exports your entire database into a .sql file.\
+👉-u "$DB_USER"\
+Specifies the MySQL username used to connect.\
+👉-p"$DB_PASS"\
+Specifies the password for the user.\
+👉"$DB_NAME"\
+Specifies the database name to export.\
+👉> "$BACKUP_FILE"\
+Redirects the normal output (stdout) of the mysqldump command into the backup file.\
+👉 2>>"$LOG_FILE"\
+This redirects error output (stderr) and appends it to the log file.\
+2> means redirect error output.\
+>> means append (don’t overwrite).\
+Together, it means:\
+“If any error occurs, append it to the log file.”

+This is a conditional check in Bash.\
+If the mysqldump command succeeds (exit status 0), then the script executes the block under then.\
+If it fails (non-zero exit status), it will skip to the else part (if written).

 ## 🔹 Add to Cron for Automation
 Edit cron: